Boys Summer Camp FAQs for Campers

 At Camp Kupugani, we focus on you as an individual, so we can give you the most rewarding, fun, and memorable summer experience possible.
 There are a ton of cool activities and great staff members.
 We strive to have fun and empower our campers, so if that’s what you want, please join us!
 You get to have a great time making fantastic new friends while reconnecting with old ones.
 You’ll enjoy activities like rock climbing, canoeing, playing under waterfalls, and night hikes under the stars, plus carefully designed group activities and games so that fun and personal growth coincide.
 At Camp Kupugani, you get to have fun changing your world!

 There’s something here for every type of kid.
-All campers join our family environment in a community of big (and little) sisters (brothers, in our boys camp), with available mentoring, traditions, and the opportunity to become a mentor in the future.
+All campers join our family environment in a community of big (and little) brothers (sisters, in our blended camp), with available mentoring, traditions, and the opportunity to become a mentor in the future.
 At Kupugani, you’ll become part of an accepting and loving family of friends; there are activities that promote understanding and bonding, and the opportunity to form lifelong friendships.

 If you’re seeking a leadership experience, here, you can branch out and become friends with a nice variety of people; you can learn more about yourself and others, all while having a great outdoor experience and expanding your horizons.
 There are activities that promote understanding of self and others, lifelong friendships, leadership skills inherent in building meaningful cross-cultural friendships.